Straight to the Point

 By now, I hope I've convinced you that, at least in terms of absolute quality of food, there's no question that slow cookers produce inferior results.
 But, of course, food quality is not the only important factor in the equation.
 There's also convenience, and there, it seems that slow cookers have the clear lead.
 But do they really?

 Slow cookers require some planning.
 You have to prepare your food before you leave for work in order for it to be ready by the time you come home.
 That means, at the very least, measuring and adding ingredients in the morning.
-If you want better flavor, it also means searing and sautéing meat and vegetables in a separate skillet or Dutch oven, and perhaps deglazing and reducing some wine or stock before transferring it all to the ceramic insert.
+If you want better flavor, it also means searing and sautéing meat and vegetables in a separate skillet, preferably cast iron, or Dutch oven, and perhaps deglazing and reducing some wine or stock before transferring it all to the ceramic insert.
 That leaves you with a pan to clean before your commute as well.

 With a pressure cooker, you still have to take all of those steps: measuring and mixing at a minimum, searing and sautéing for improved results.
 But the difference is that with a pressure cooker, you can do the searing and sautéing directly in the vessel you're going to cook in.
 That saves you some extra dishwashing.
 As for convenience, because a pressure cooker cooks so darn fast, you aren't sacrificing all that much on that front, either.
 Anything that takes eight hours to cook in a slow cooker can be cooked in about 45 minutes in a pressure cooker, and most things cook much, much faster even than that.
 Think: Vietnamese pho, start to finish, in half an hour.
 Chile verde with only 15 minutes of cook time.
 Chicken, lentil, and bacon stew in 30 minutes (with only 10 minutes of active work time).